ehshea/ehshea/README.md

 - 👋 Hi, I’m @ehshea
 - 👀 I’m interested in Software Test Automation and Open Source software
 - 🌱 I’m currently learning Swift
-- 📫 How to reach me: liz.h.shea@gmail.com
+- 📫 How to reach me: liz dot h dot shea at gmail

 <!---
 ehshea/ehshea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.